MrCabss69/RepoGPT/README.md

 RepoGPT allows you to customize the analysis using the following options:

 - `--output`: Defines the file name and extension to output in the analysis.
+By now .txt and .json formats are accepted.
 By default, 'example.txt' file are created.

 # Structure
 ```tap.